-- Illness that involves fever, vomiting, injuries, or situations when a physician recommends the students be absent form school.
-The reason for the absence is to be reported to the school office. - Death of immediate family member - Medical or dental appointments which cannot be scheduled outside the school day (a written doctor's statement is to be given to the school office) - Religious holidays - Court ordered absences - Other unusual circumstances when approved by the principal and requested in advance of the absence. - Travel for a limited time period involving new educational experiences for a student, which is requested on an infrequent basis by parents or guardian at least one week in advance of the proposed absence.
-Letters should be submitted to the school principal, not the classroom teacher.
+- Illness that involves fever of 100.4 or higher, vomiting, injuries, or situations when a physician recommends the students be absent from school.
+The reason is to be reported to the school office. - Death of immediate family member - Medical or dental appointments which cannot be scheduled outside the school day (a written doctor's statement is to be given to the school office) - Religious Holidays - Court ordered absences - Other unusual circumstances when approved by the principal and requested in advance of the event - Travel for a limited time period involving new educational experiences for a student, which is requested on an infrequent basis by parents or guardian at least one week in advance of the proposed absence.
+Letters should be submitted to the school principal for approval.